arcayn/BlogR/README.md

 ```sh
 ./blogsetup
 ```
-It currently lacks the promised plugin API and post Archiving feature.
+It currently lacks the promised plugin API and post Archiving feature, and a method of installing other themes.
 Everything else up-n-running however.